Milo1885/Tease-AI/README.md

 # Tease-AI
 Tease AI is adult-oriented software that aims to create an interactive tease and denial experience by emulating an online chat session with a domme.

+9/09 12:35 pm - Finished new Glitter implementation

 9/09 10:16 am - Improved Lazy Sub.
 Enhance the overall aesthetics as well as adding the option to set keyboard shortcuts for each of the Lazy Sub buttons

 9/09 4:35 am - Added Command @Call() - This Command allows you to leave the linear script you're in and begin running another script in the location specified.

 For example, @Call(Modules\PicturesSolo_85.txt) would immediately move the domme to the first line of that script and the program would continue from there.
-You can specifiy any location you like, as long as it exists in the currently Presonality's directories, eg @Call(Custom\My Username\Ballbreaker_1.txt)
+You can specifiy any location you like, as long as it exists in the currently Personality's directories, eg @Call(Custom\My Username\Ballbreaker_1.txt)

 You can also use a comma to specify a specific line to start from: